AnushkaShivade19/DevanagriTextRecognizer/README.md

 This is a OpenCv project with help of c++.
 It recognizes the devanagri characters

 Code Files
-1. main.cpp ( Not to be edited)
+1. main.cpp
-2. recognizer.cpp ( You will have to code in this)
+2. recognizer.cpp
-3. recognizer.h ( You will have to code in this) Dataset Folder
+3. recognizer.h
+Dataset Folder
 Devanagari-Dataset
 It contains two folders :